 - Add aquarium salt to the quarantine tank (use this calculator to work out how much salt to add – simply enter your aquarium size in gallons or liters, then type 0.7 into the “% salinity change” box, it will then tell you how much salt you need)

 - Remember to add more salt when you do a water change, as you will be removing salt from the tank along with the water

 - Keep the fish in the quarantine tank until all symptoms have disappeared and it appears fully recovered

 Unfortunately, even fish that appear to recover may still relapse.
 It all depends on whether the kidney can repair itself during the quarantine tank treatment.
-As previously mention, dropsy is a particularly difficult illness to cure unfortunately.
+Dropsy is, sadly, a particularly difficult goldfish illness to cure.